soxofaan/hellobuildout/README.md

     python bootstrap.py init
     ```

-    After that, some more "parts" where added.
+    After that, some more Buildout "parts" where added.

 * ```setup.py```: standard setup script that describes the hellobuildout package and its related console scripts